Beyond a certain age, people have little interest in sex.

 As a man ages, he loses his ability to get an erection.

 Aging itself is not a cause of erectile dysfunction.
 However, diminishing hormone levels do precipitate some changes.
 A man may need more physical stimulation to become aroused, and his erection may not be quite as firm as when he was younger—but sex is no less pleasurable.
 While a 25-year-old man might be able to get a second erection as quickly as fifteen minutes after an ejaculation, a 50-year-old man might need several hours.
+Here’s how your body changes if you stop having sex.

 Emotional and psychological factors are responsible for a woman’s lack of interest in sex at midlife and beyond.

 Physical factors can play an even larger role.
 Hormonal changes at menopause can affect a woman’s sexual response.
 Low estrogen levels can result in vaginal dryness, causing discomfort during sex.
 And in some women, lower testosterone levels can mean a lack of energy and a weaker sex drive.
 Other women find their interest in sex increases after menopause, due, in part, to a shift in the ratio of testosterone to estrogen and progesterone.
+Here are more ways sex is different after menopause.